Skip Ribbon Commands

 Students arriving from overseas during Year 12

-Overseas students may complete the VCE in one year if the VCAA awards them credit at Unit 1 and 2 level.
+Overseas students may complete the VCE in one year if the VCAA awards them credit at Units 1 and 2 level.
 For overseas students transferring during Year 12 in the period before the last day for enrolment in Unit 3–4 sequences, schools should follow the same steps as those described in Case 1: Student arrives before the last day for enrolment in Unit 3–4 sequences.
 Students transferring from overseas after the last day for enrolment in Unit 3–4 sequences will not be permitted to enrol in Units 3 and 4.

 The interrupted studies provision is primarily designed to manage a student’s program to ensure access to the full range of assessments.
 Schools will need to demonstrate a student’s eligibility in the application documentation, the action taken so far in managing the student’s circumstances, and the arrangements being made by the school to make sure that the student can complete their studies when they return to study in the following academic year.